confidential-computing/governance/TAC/Meetings/2022/2022-03-10/CCC_TAC_Minutes-2022-03-10.md

 NV noted that the [project is using LFX Insights](https://insights.lfx.linuxfoundation.org/projects/ccc%2Fccc-enarx/dashboard;quicktime=time_filter_3Y) to measure progress and growth within the community.
 He reviewed community growth in the core team and outside contributors.

 He noted that Enarx is not ready to request a move to Incubation stage, but that the project is showing a lot of continued growth.
-He noted the project does not yet feel it has met the requirements to have widespread adoption in at least two end-users.
+He noted the project does not yet feel it has met the requirements to have widespread adoption in at least two end-user organizations.

 NV reviewed the budget, noting that the project had requested a server from CCC.
 He noted that work is ongoing to stabilize infrastructure.
 MB discussed the use of the servers.
 NV noted that many community members have been granted access.